deepthikorovadi/deepthikorovadi/index.md

 ## About Me

 Hi!
 I'm Deepthi.
 I'm currently living in Bengaluru, Karnataka.
 I am a photographer, part Digital Marketer and also currently pursuing my Bachelor's in Computer Science.
-This website is an experiment and me trying to learn to code in Markdown, HTML and CSS.
+This website is an experiment and me trying to learn to code, HTML and CSS.
 I am gonna showcase some of my best work on this site!
 Thank you for being here!

 ## Links to few of my social Profiles: